International Journal of Veterinary Sciences and Animal Husbandry

 How to cite this article:

-Beredo Bedore and Tariku Geinoro.
+Beredo Bedore, Tariku Geinoro.
 An In-Vitro antibacterial effect of Momordica foetida and Croton macrostachyus on Streptococcus agalactiae Isolated from bovine mastitis.
-International Journal of Veterinary Sciences and Animal Husbandry.
-2018; 3(6): 19-23.
+Int J Vet Sci Anim Husbandry 2018;3(6):19-23.